 Another well-known online gallery is Saatchi Art, created in 2006.
 Saatchi Art accepts paintings, photography, sculpture, drawings, collage, installation, and prints.

-- They offer 7-days money-back guarantee.
-The deal is totally secure.
+- They offer a 7-days money-back guarantee.
+The deal is secure.

-- Their website has about 12 million Monthly Page Views and they operates in 80+ countries, which means you can cover the biggest countries with largest market.
+- Their website has about 12 Million Monthly Page Views and they operate in 80+ countries, which means you can cover the biggest countries with the largest market.

 - They handle shipping, but you are responsible for packing.

-- The police is non-exclusive, it means you can sell your art on other platforms too.
+- The police are non-exclusive, which means you can sell your art on other platforms too.